Chronic Inflammation is the precursor to all chronic illness from IBS to arthrithis, cardiovascular risk, diabetes, cancer and Alzheimer’s.

 There are a number of ways each of us can reduce inflammation – better to do it before you become ill, but essential once you have a chronic illness.

 1. Heal Your Gut – give yourself a HUG.
 Your gut can cause you to be ill (even affecting the brain) and you cannot get better until it gets better.
 It can be a major source of inflammatory chemicals – so read here how to Heal Your Gut.
-A healthy microbiome makes molecules that are anti-inflammatory and circulatein your blood.
+You must remove the bad and add back in the good – it’s crucial to avoiding inflammation.

 2. Kick chemicals of concern out of your life.
 The problem is far worse than you could imagine.
 Chemicals in everyday products can poison your gut, change your hormones and affect your DNA – See here :how to Clean up your Life with toxin-free everyday products.

 3. Exercise – one of the biggest factors causing Cox-2 to produce inflammation in your body is Cortisol, the stress hormone.
 This is neutralised by endorphins (happy hormones) produced when you exercise.
-Really good is yoga.
-If there is a reason you cannot do 45 minutes of exercise every day – you can take the Ayurvedic herb Ashwagandha (it is anti-inflammatory and neutralises cortisol).
-Read here the benefits of exercise and how exercise is a powerful drug.
+Get out of breath.
+The best producer of endorphins per minute according to research is yoga.
+If there is a reason you cannot do 45 minutes of light to moderate exercise every day, you can take the Ayurvedic herb Ashwagandha (it is anti-inflammatory and neutralises cortisol).
+Read here: the benefits of exercise and how exercise is a powerful drug.

-4. Eat a Rainbow Diet – the colourful Mediterranean Diet have been proven to reduce inflammation in the body, and greatly reduce the risks of 11 chronic illnesses.
+4. Eat a Rainbow Diet – the colourful Mediterranean Diet has been proven to reduce inflammation in the body, and greatly reduce the risks of 11 chronic illnesses.
 Read here about how the Rainbow Diet beats 11 chronic illnesses.
 UCLA recommend the diet for Stress Management.
+Green juices containing broccoli, kale, a little sea kelp, chlorella and especially sprouting seeds are high in suforaphanes and other bioactive compounds that calm adrenaline.

-5. Avoid mass-market red meat and cows’ dairy – if it hasn’t grown up freely running around the meat can contain inflammation-causing factors.
+5. Avoid mass-market red meat and cows’ dairy – if it hasn’t grown up freely running around the meat can contain high levels of inflammation-causing factors.
 Cows’ dairy consumption causes inflammatory bacteria to dominate in the gut within 24 hours.

-9. Incorporate ginger, garlic and chicken soup (if made over a 5 hour period) into your diet.
-All control inflammation – the soup contains analgesics released from the bones
+11. Incorporate green tea, ginger, garlic and chicken soup into your diet (if made over a 5 hour period) into your diet – All control inflammation – the soup contains analgesics released from the bones.

 13. Be wise – use Frankinsence.
 The essential oil of the Magi rubbed into the wrists, or Boswelia under the tongue.
+Boswelia resin is a proven anti-inflammatory.
 Healing and calming.

 14. Sleep well: In a darkened room with no Electromagnetic fields or man-made light.
 If you don’t or can’t, take melatonin.
 An antioxidant and a natural inflammation calmer, it is why sleep is so healing.
-Sloan Kettering suggest that the medicinal dose is 20 mg.
+Sloan Kettering suggest that the medicinal dose is 20 mg about 45 minutes before you go to bed.
+Best is to start with 5 mg, and work your way up to 20 mg.